Preview of Upcoming Programs

 Historical Campus Tour

 Focused on the university's early history, this tour features some of Cornell's most iconic and historic spaces and legends: Willard Straight Hall, Old Stone Row, Sage Chapel, A. D. White Library, Arts Quad, and others.
 It will be led by one of our current and energetic student tour guides.
 Walking will be moderate and slow, with many picture-taking opportunities.
-We hold tours rain or shine.
-In inclement weather, tours may be shortened and/or modified to avoid hazardous conditions.

-Build Your Own Pizza with Cornell Dining in the Discovery Kitchen
+Cooking with Cornell Dining in the Discovery Kitchen

 5:00 PM